Setting Up the Cisco Unified IP Phone

 The Cisco Unified IP Phone requires Cisco Unified CM to handle call processing.
 To ensure that Cisco Unified CM is set up properly to manage the phone and route and process calls, see the Cisco Unified Communications Manager Administration Guide or the context-sensitive help in the Cisco Unified CM application.

 If you plan to use auto-registration, verify that it is enabled and properly configured in Cisco Unified CM Administration before connecting any Cisco Unified IP Phone to the network.
 For information about enabling and configuring auto-registration, see the Cisco Unified Communications Manager Administration Guide.
-Also, see Adding Phones to Cisco Unified CM, page 2-7.
+Also, see Adding Phones to Cisco Unified CM.

 You must use Cisco Unified CM Administration to configure and assign telephony features to the Cisco Unified IP Phones.
-For details, see Telephony Features Available for the Phone, page 5-2.
+For details, see Telephony Features Available for the Phone.

 In Cisco Unified CM Administration, you can add users to the database and associate them with specific phones.
 In this way, users gain access to Cisco Unified CM User Option Pages that allow them to configure items such as call forwarding, speed dialing, and voice messaging system options.
-For details, see Adding Users to Cisco Unified CM, page 5-21.
+For details, see Adding Users to Cisco Unified CM.

 Understanding the Cisco Unified IP Phone 7931G Components